-A sweet wine is ideal but a dry white can also be suitable in some cases:
+A mellow wine is ideal but a dry white may also be suitable in some cases:

 The association between foie gras and its wine depends mainly on when it is served at the table.
-Sweet wine with foie gras is a popular association, but it may annihilate the flavours of the other wines served after the foie gras as a starter, which will be too light after the sweet wine.
+Sweet wine with foie gras is a popular association, but it risks annihilating the flavours of other wines served after foie gras as a starter, which will be too light after the sweet wine.

-Let's take the counterfoot of the majority: let's serve foie gras and its wine between the dish and the dessert!
-This delicious dish goes perfectly with a sweet wine that accompanies its sweetness.
-Be careful not to serve the foie gras with a too heady wine that would sweeten the tongue too much to taste the subtle flavors of this Christmas dish.
+Let's take the opposite side of the coin: let's serve the foie gras and its wine between the main course and the dessert!
+This delicious dish goes perfectly with a mellow wine that accompanies its sweetness.
+However, be careful not to serve foie gras with a wine that is too heady and would sweeten the tongue too much to taste the subtle flavours of this Christmas dish.

-If you prefer to keep the place of foie gras as an appetizer in the meal and change the wine with which your foie gras will be served, we advise you, in white, dry wines with a nice density, without compromising freshness.
-For this reason, a white wine that has waited a few years will be more suitable.
+If you prefer to keep the place of the foie gras as a starter in the meal and change the wine with which your foie gras will be served, we advise you, in white, dry wines with a good density, without compromising freshness.
+For this, a white wine that has waited a few years will be more suitable.

-Red wine can also be used with foie gras, especially with fried foie gras!
+Red wine can also go well with foie gras, and especially with pan-fried foie gras!
 It should not be too harsh, with fairly light tannins and spicy aromas.

-"What to drink with foie gras?", this question comes up every Christmas around many tables, and it is difficult, the choice of wine to serve with foie gras being multiple.
-Foie gras, from Alsace or the South-West, from duck or goose, is a good accompaniment to wine.
-It is a luxury dish, with a sweet taste and melting texture, it pleases all generations and contributes to the reputation of French gastronomy abroad... just like wine!
-But then how can wine and foie gras, such a delicate product, be combined?
+"What to drink with foie gras", this question comes up every Christmas around many tables, and it is a difficult one, as the choice of wine to be served with foie gras is multiple.
+Foie gras, from Alsace or South-Western France, duck or goose, calls for being accompanied by wine.
+It is a luxury dish, with a sweet taste and melting texture, it appeals to all generations and contributes to the reputation of French gastronomy abroad... just like wine!
+But then, how to associate wine and foie gras, such a delicate product?